To apply for a Visiting Fellowship for 2020–2021, please submit the following materials via the online application form

 - a recent publication or a writing sample (approximately 25 pages in length).
 All publications or writing samples should be in English.

-You also will be asked to arrange for two letters of recommendation to be sent directly from your referees to the Program via our online application form by February 15, 2019 .
+You also will be asked to arrange for two letters of recommendation to be submitted directly by your referees via our online portal by January 31, 2020.
 Late applications will not be considered.
-Applicants may expect emailed notification of Fellowship decisions by early March.
+Applicants may expect emailed notification of Fellowship decisions in mid-February.

 Funding and Facilities

 Fellows will receive a stipend of up to $5,000 per month.
 The Animal Law & Policy Program also will pay the monthly Law School appointment fee for the duration of a Fellow’s stay at the Program, which will ensure, among other things, access to all Harvard University libraries, access to University recreational facilities (for a nominal fee), an email account at the Law School, membership in the Faculty Club, and free admission to University museums.
 Visiting Fellows will receive office space at the Animal Law & Policy Program, which may be shared with one or more Fellows.

 Terms of Appointment

 Fellowship terms are variable, from a minimum of three months to a maximum of one academic year.

 With exceptions for a limited amount of personal and professional travel, Visiting Fellows are expected to be in residence at the Animal Law & Policy Program throughout the term of their appointment in order to foster an intellectual community, share ideas, and contribute to Program projects and events.